FallDownTheSystem/blog/src/pages/Examples.md

 <ComponentBasics />

-Try switching the HTML tag to the custom container and you'll see that nothing changes.
+Try switching the HTML tag to the custom container, and you'll see that nothing changes.

-This is all the examples, hopefully they're enough to get you started!
+This is all the examples.
+Hopefully they're enough to get you started!